Johnny Mercer: Early life

 Despite Mercer's early exposure to music, his talent was clearly in creating the words and singing, not in playing music, though early on he had hoped to become a composer.
 In addition to the lyrics that Mercer memorized, he was an avid reader and wrote adventure stories.
 His attempts to play the trumpet and piano were not successful, and he never could read musical scores with any facility, relying instead on his own notation system.

-As a teenager in the Jazz Era, he searched for records by early black blues/jazz figures including Ma Rainey, Bessie Smith, and Louis Armstrong.
+As a teenager in the Jazz Era, he searched for records by early blues/jazz figures including Ma Rainey, Bessie Smith, and Louis Armstrong.
 His father owned the first car in town, and Mercer's teenage social life was enhanced by his driving privilege, which sometimes verged on recklessness.
 The family would motor to the mountains near Asheville, North Carolina, to escape the Savannah heat and there Mercer learned to dance (from Arthur Murray himself) and to flirt with Southern belles, his natural sense of rhythm helping him on both accounts.
 (Later, Mercer wrote a humorous song called "Arthur Murray Taught Me Dancing in a Hurry".)

 Mercer attended the exclusive Woodberry Forest School in Virginia until 1927.
 Although not a top student, he was active in literary and poetry societies and as a humor writer for the school's publications.
 In addition, his exposure to classic literature augmented his already rich store of vocabulary and phraseology.
 He began to scribble ingenious, sometimes strained, rhymed phrases for later use.
 Mercer was also the class clown and a prankster, and member of the "hop" committee that booked musical entertainment on campus.

 Mercer was already somewhat of an authority on jazz at an early age.
 His yearbook stated: "No orchestra or new production can be authoritatively termed 'good' until Johnny's stamp of approval has been placed upon it.
 His ability to 'get hot' under all conditions and at all times is uncanny."
 Mercer began to write songs, an early effort being "Sister Susie, Strut Your Stuff".

 Given his family's long association with Princeton, New Jersey, and Princeton University, Mercer was groomed to go to school there, but those ambitions were dashed by his father's financial setbacks in the late 1920s.
 He went to work in his father's recovering business, collecting rent and running errands, but soon grew bored with the routine and with Savannah.